-We may repurchase loans from the securitizations which have become "charged-off" as defined in the transaction documents either through delinquency or initiation of foreclosure.
+We may repurchase loans from the securitizations which have become "charged-off" as defined in the transaction documents either through delinquency or initiation of foreclosure or we may repurchase all of the loans from a securitization once "clean-up call" options have been achieved.
+Currently, we have achieved "clean-up call" options on our 2003 Joint Venture and 1998 Partnership.
 We may be required to use restricted cash of our securitizations to repay a loan within a securitization to the structured noteholders if it is deemed "charged-off" per the transaction documents.
-If we choose to repurchase a loan from a securitization using our Revolver, the balance due on our structured notes payable would decrease and the balance due under our short-term Revolver would increase.
+If we choose to repurchase a loan from a securitization or repurchase all the loans from a securitization using our Revolver, the balance due on our structured notes payable would decrease and the balance due under our Revolver would increase.

-We anticipate prepayment (without any prepayment penalty) during the third quarter of 2010 of the mortgage note of our unconsolidated subsidiary of approximately \$1.0 million which matures in January 2011 using our Revolver.
+During August 2010, we prepaid (without any prepayment penalty) the mortgage note of our unconsolidated subsidiary of approximately \$1.0 million which would have matured in January 2011 using our Revolver.

 We may pay dividends in excess of our funds from operating activities to maintain our REIT status or as approved by our Board of Trust Managers.
-During the six months ended June 30, 2010, our sources of funds for our dividend distributions of approximately \$3.4 million were Modified Cash of approximately \$2.9 million and principal collections on our loans receivable of approximately \$0.5 million.
+During the nine months ended September 30, 2010, our sources of funds for our dividend distributions of approximately \$5.1 million were Modified Cash of approximately \$4.7 million and principal collections on our loans receivable of approximately \$0.4 million.